guilhermerenna/fitbuddy/frontend/README.md

 # FitBuddy 🏋️‍♂️🥗😴

 **FitBuddy** is a personal health and longevity tracker built with React + TypeScript.
 It helps you log and visualize key factors that influence **lifespan and healthspan** — including nutrition, workouts, sleep, fasting, and lifestyle habits.

+It currently stores all the data in the browser Local Storage, but can be easily modified to use APIs instead, and leverage backend storage.

 ---